 The camp hospital was composed of 30 wards.
 The ward for the sickest POWs was known as “Zero Ward,” which got its name because it had been missed when the wards were counted.
 The name soon meant the place where those who were extremely ill went to die.
 Each ward had two tiers of bunks and could hold 45 men but often had as many as 100 men in each.
 Each man had a two-foot-wide by six-foot-long area to lie in.
 The sickest men slept on the bottom tier since the platforms had holes cut in them so the sick could relieve themselves without having to leave the tier.
 Camp medical records indicate that he was hospitalized on March 23, 1943.
 The reason why he was hospitalized and the date he was discharged was not recorded.

-At some point in 1943, his family learned he was a POW.
+In December 1942, his family learned he was a POW.
 After being notified, they received this message.

 “The Provost Marshal General directs me to inform you that you may communicate with your son, postage free, by following the inclosed instructions:

 “It is suggested that you address him as follows: